 Multi-picture motion compensation is applied if the use of more than one reference picture is indicated.
-For multi-picture motion compensation, the decoder chooses a reference picture as indicated using the reference frame fields on the macroblock layer.
+For multi-frame motion compensation, the decoder chooses a reference picture as indicated using the reference frame fields on the macroblock layer.
 Once, the reference picture is specified, the decoding process for motion compensation proceeds.

-9.1.1.4 Decoder Process for Reference Picture Buffering
+9.2.2.4 Decoder process for reference picture buffering

-The buffering of the currently decoded picture can be specified using the reference picture buffering type (ref_pic_buffering_type).
+The buffering of the currently decoded picture can be specified using the reference picture buffering mode (ref_pic_buffering_mode).
 The buffering may follow a first-in, first-out ("Sliding Window") mode.
-Alternatively, the buffering may follow a customized adaptive buffering ("Adaptive Memory Control") operation that is specified by the encoder in the forward channel.
+Alternatively, the buffering may follow a customized adaptive buffering ("Adaptive Memory Control") operation that is specified by the encoder.

-The "Sliding Window" buffering type operates as follows.
+The "Sliding Window" buffering mode operates as follows.
 First, the decoder determines whether the picture can be stored into "unused" buffer capacity.
 If there is insufficient "unused" buffer capacity, the short-term picture with the largest default relative index (i.e. the oldest short-term picture in the buffer) shall be marked as "unused".
 The current picture is stored in the buffer and assigned a default relative index of zero.
 The default relative index of all other short-term pictures is incremented by one.
 The default relative indices of all long-term pictures are incremented by one minus the number of short-term pictures removed.

-In the "Adaptive Memory Control" buffering type, specified pictures may be removed from the multi-picture buffer explicitly.
+In the "Adaptive Memory Control" buffering mode, specified pictures may be removed from the multi-frame buffer explicitly.
 The currently decoded picture, which is initially considered a short-term picture, may be inserted into the buffer with default relative index 0, may be assigned to a long-term index, or may be marked as "unused" by the encoder.
 Other short-term pictures may also be assigned to long-term indices.
-The buffering process shall operate in a manner functionally equivalent to the following: First, the current picture is added to the multi-picture buffer with default relative index 0, and the default relative indices of all other pictures are incremented by one.
+The buffering process shall operate in a manner functionally equivalent to the following: First, the current picture is added to the multi-frame buffer with default relative index 0, and the default relative indices of all other pictures are incremented by one.
 Then, the memory_management_control_operation commands are processed: